AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 deterministic and that the new renewable generation capacities cannot have differentiated production time-series for each Monte-Carlo year.

+### Investment in flexibility
-**Investment in flexibility**: The modeling of flexibilities, such as Pumped storage, is generally based in ANTARES on a set of virtual nodes/links and coupling constraints.
+The modeling of flexibilities, such as Pumped storage, is generally based in ANTARES on a set of virtual nodes/links and coupling constraints.
 To make flexibility an investment candidate, a link must be identified in the ANTARES modelling whose transmission capacity corresponds to the capacity of the flexibility (at its maximum power for example, the size of a stock, etc.).
-For example, in the case of the Pumped storage in **Figure 4 (c)**, the capacity of the Pumped storage (equal to its pump and turbine capacity) is defined by the maximum possible flow on the link between *area2* and *hub*: it is by this link that the investment in this flexibility will be characterized.
+For example, in the case of the Pumped storage in **Figure 3 (c)**, the capacity of the Pumped storage (equal to its pump and turbine capacity) is defined by the maximum possible flow on the link between *area2* and *hub*: it is by this link that the investment in this flexibility will be characterized.
 The classical binding